Take a Powder Idiom Definition

 Each example in the media highlights a moment of getaway or stepping back, influenced by the rich historical language use of our past.
 As a reader, these stories offer a glimpse into the complex interactions between public figures and how media covers them.

-Related: Between a Rock and a Hard Place - Meaning, Example & Usage
+Related: One Hand Washes the Other - Meaning, Example & Usage

 Usage in Literature and Popular Media